International Transfer Application:

 - We base our criteria on whether a student is eligible for federal student aid from the United States government.
 Therefore, U.S. citizens living abroad are not international students, nor are students who have dual citizenship in the U.S. and another country.
 Additionally, permanent residents ("green card holders") are also not considered international students.

-- What is the deadlines to apply?
+- What are the deadlines to apply?

 - November 1: spring semester transfer admission